 Indicted Meaning – What is an Indictment of Government Contractors?

-After the prosecutor studies the information from investigators and the information they gather from talking with the individuals involved, the prosecutor decides whether to present the case to the grand jury.
-If you are indicted, you are given formal notice that the government actually believes that you have committed a crime.
-The indictment contains the basic information that informs the person of the charges against them.
+After a federal prosecutor studies the information from investigators and the information they gather from talking with the individuals involved, the prosecutor decides whether to present the case to the grand jury.
+If you are indicted, you are given formal notice that the government believes you have committed a crime.
+The indictment letter contains the basic information that informs the person of the charges against them.

 A grand jury listens to evidence presented and then votes in secret on whether they believe that the prosecutor has put forth enough evidence to bring federal charges against you (this is the indictment stage.)
 Grand jury indictments are usually for federal felony cases.
 See information about getting federal indictments dismissed.